 It is estimated that up to a billion birds die annually as a result of window strikes in the U.S. alone.
 At our Wildlife Care Center we see between 200 to 300 window strike-related cases each year, or roughly 10 percent of the total case load.
 Birds do not recognize glass as a solid object and are prone to collisions, especially when passing through unfamiliar landscapes.

-Portland Audubon is working to understand and reduce the risk to birds from window strikes in the Portland-Vancouver Metropolitan Region.
+The Audubon Society of Portland is working to understand and reduce the risk to birds from window strikes in the Portland-Vancouver Metropolitan Region.

 Most songbirds migrate at night and rely on the moon and stars to navigate.
 Light emanating from cities drowns out these natural cues and can attract birds into cities, where they face deadly and deceptive building glass.
 Lights Out Portland is an effort to engage building owners in voluntarily turning off unnecessary overnight lighting during spring and fall migration seasons to minimize bird strikes and fatalities.
 Portland Audubon is actively working with individual building owners, city government, and agencies to adopt the LO program throughout the city.
 Learn more.

 Portland Audubon collaborated with the City of Portland, U.S. Fish and Wildlife Service, American Bird Conservancy and local architecture firms to produce a Resource Guide for Bird-friendly Building Design in 2012.
 This 68-page booklet provides the most up-to-date information on how to build “bird friendly” buildings for new construction, redevelopment, or retrofits.
 On Oct.
 2, 2013, the Portland City Council adopted a Resolution "encouraging the exploration and use of bird friendly design and practices in city plans and policies."
 Learn more.